Guide to Creating MapRun Courses

 Creating a Suitable Course File

 Next you need to create a KML file that describes the course as a series of Placemark locations.
-I will generally follow the process described on the Setting a course in Google Earth page.
+I will generally follow the process described on the Setting a Course page.
 You may start the process using a printed map and laying out where you'd like the controls.
 But you then need to determine their exact geographic coordinates more accurately than you can generally achieve using just a map.
 As discussed in the MapRunners page on the need for Accurate Latitude and Longitude of Controls.
-There are several possibilities for creating this also, primarily either using Google Earth to position the controls, or using GPS with a phone mapping app to log the desired control locations.
+There are several possibilities for creating this also, primarily by using either the MapRun Create KML web tool or Google Earth Pro to position the controls, or using GPS with a phone mapping app to log the desired control locations.

 Using Google Earth Pro